xrd/kit/documentation/docs/11-ssr-and-javascript.md

 ### ssr

-Disabling [server-side rendering](#introduction-ssr) effectively turns your SvelteKit app into a [**single-page app** or SPA](#introduction-csr-and-spa).
+Disabling [server-side rendering](#appendix-ssr) effectively turns your SvelteKit app into a [**single-page app** or SPA](#appendix-csr-and-spa).

-> In most situations this is not recommended: see [the discussion in the intro](#introduction-ssr).
+> In most situations this is not recommended: see [the discussion in the appendix](#appendix-ssr).
 Consider whether it's truly appropriate to disable and don't simply disable SSR because you've hit an issue with it.

 You can disable SSR app-wide with the [`ssr` config option](#configuration-ssr), or a page-level `ssr` export: